-- 12.1.1.
-For day workers, overtime is all time worked on: - a) Mondays to Fridays before their ordinary commencing time and after their ordinary finishing time - b) Saturdays - c) Sundays - d) Public holidays. - 12.1.2.
-For shift workers, overtime is all time worked before their commencing time or after their finishing time of rostered shifts. - 12.2.
-How is it calculated In calculating how much overtime an employee works, each working day is treated separately.
+- 11.1.
+Overtime is worked in addition to ordinary hours, at the request of and approved by the manager. - a) For day workers, overtime is time worked on: - Mondays to Fridays before their ordinary commencing time and after their ordinary finishing time - ii.
+Saturdays

+- iii.
+Sundays - iv.
+Public holidays. - b) For shift workers, overtime is all time worked before their commencing time or after their finishing time of rostered shifts. - 11.2.
+Calculating Overtime In calculating how much overtime an employee works, each working day is treated separately.
 Periods worked before their ordinary commencing time and after their ordinary finishing time on a particular day are added together to give the worker's total overtime for that day.
-When a new day starts, the calculations begin again, except that overtime which begins on one day is counted for that day, even if it continues into the next day. - 12.3.
-What are the rates of pay Except on public holidays, employees must be paid at double time for overtime. - 12.4.
-On public holidays employees must be paid the following rates for overtime: - Day Workers - In ordinary hours- 2.0 + Ordinary Pay - Outside ordinary hours 2.0 - Shift Workers All hours worked 2.5 - 12.5.
+When a new day starts, the calculations begin again, except that overtime which begins on one day is counted for that day, even if it continues into the next day. - 11.3.
+What Are The Rates Of Pay Except on public holidays, employees must be paid at double time for overtime. - 11.4.
+On public holidays employees must be paid the following rates for overtime: - a) Day Workers All hours worked 3.0 - b) Shift Workers All hours worked 2.5 - 11.5.
 Minimum Payment for Non-merging Overtime An employee must be paid a minimum of four hours at double time if the period of overtime the employee is required to work is not connected to ordinary hours.
-(This does not apply to an employee required to stand by under clause 24, Standby Allowance). - 12.6.
-Non-merging overtime of less than four hours' duration is not treated as overtime for the purposes of a ten-hour break. - 12.7.
+(This does not apply to an employee required to stand by under Clause 23, Standby Allowance). - 11.6.
+Non-merging overtime of less than four hours duration is not treated as overtime for the purposes of a ten-hour break. - 11.7.
 Travel Associated with Merging Overtime Employees who work overtime which merges with ordinary hours must have their travel to and/or from their homes arranged by EnergyAustralia NSW, if reasonable means of public transport are not available.
-Additional time and/or costs incurred will be paid in accordance with clause 25, Travelling Time and Fares. - 12.8.
-Time Off after Overtime Ten- hour Break Whenever reasonably practicable, EnergyAustralia NSW must arrange overtime so that employees have at least ten hours off duty: - 12.8.1.
-Between their finishing time on one day or shift and their commencing time on the next day or shift; or - 12.8.2.
-If working away from their headquarters and incurring excess travelling time. - 12.9.
+Additional time and/or costs incurred will be paid in accordance with Clause 24, Travelling Time and Fares. - 11.8.
+Time Off After Overtime Ten- hour Break Whenever reasonably practicable, EnergyAustralia NSW must arrange overtime so that employees have at least ten hours off duty: - a) Between their finishing time on one day or shift and their commencing time on the next day or shift; or - b) If working away from their headquarters and incurring excess travelling time. - 11.9.
 If employees resume or continue work without a ten-hour break, EnergyAustralia NSW must pay them double time until released from duty.
-They may then be absent until they have had a ten-hour break. - 12.10.
-Employees must be paid at ordinary rates for any working time which occurs during this ten-hour break. - 12.11.
-The conditions in subclauses 12.8 and 12.9 of this clause do not apply to day workers for overtime for which a minimum payment is applicable. - 12.12.
-If day workers: - 12.12.1. have had a ten-hour break; and - 12.12.2. are recalled to work overtime whether notified before or after leaving their place of work; and - 12.12.3. commence that overtime starting at least eight hours after their ordinary finishing time on day 1 and before 5:00am on day 2; and - 12.12.4. would normally be required to work on day 2, then the employees may defer their ordinary commencing time on day 2 for a period equal to the time worked between the commencement of the overtime and 5:00am.
+They may then be absent until they have had a ten-hour break. - 11.10.
+Employees must be paid at ordinary rates for any working time which occurs during this ten-hour break. - 11.11.
+The conditions in Clauses 11.8 and 11.9 do not apply to day workers for overtime for which a minimum payment is applicable.

+11.12.
+If day workers:

+- a) have had a ten-hour break; and - b) are recalled to work overtime whether notified before or after leaving their place of work: and - c) commence that overtime starting at least eight hours after their ordinary finishing time on day 1 and before 5:00am on day 2; and - d) would normally be required to work on day 2, then the employees may defer their ordinary commencing time on day 2 for a period equal to the time worked between the commencement of the overtime and 5:00am.